Ntfy Integration Guide

 - Select Webhooks from the list of available integration options.

-- Delete the webhooks
+- Delete both the incident and resolution webhooks.